Rails Into Laramie

-Rails Into Laramie is a 1954 American Western film directed by Jesse Hibbs and written by D.D.
+Rails Into Laramie is a 1954 American Technicolor Western film directed by Jesse Hibbs and written by D.D.
 Beauchamp and Joseph Hoffman.
 The film stars John Payne, Mari Blanchard, Dan Duryea, Joyce Mackenzie, Barton MacLane and Ralph Dumke.
 The film was released on April 14, 1954, by Universal-International Pictures.

 Plot

 In the Wyoming Territory during 1869, Union Army Sgt.
 Jefferson Harder enters a casino and, within minutes, instigates a brawl.
 Just as he is thrown through the window, the soldiers sent by Gen. Augur to bring Jeff back to the fort arrive.
 Back at the fort, Argur explains to the hot-headed officer that the construction of the cross-country railroad has been halted outside Laramie by Jim Shanessy, who runs the town and wants the crew to stay and spend their money at his hotel and casino.
 It is only the threat of the blockade that convinces Jeff to take the assignment.
 He is further annoyed when his arrival in Laramie is met with dismay from the chief railroad engineer, Lee Graham, Judge Pierce and Mayor Frank Logan, who expected him to bring troops.

 Graham, Pierce and Logan grow more aghast when Jeff warmly greets Shanessy, his childhood friend.
 Jeff is at first pleased when Shanessy offers him free board at the hotel, but when the businessman's henchmen, brothers Con and Ace Winton, deliver a two-thousand dollar gift, Jeff recognizes it as a bribe.
 In the lobby, Jeff agrees to meet later that night with Pierce, who is still suspicious of him, and then visits the ineffectual but good-hearted marshal, Orrie Sommers, and advises him to ready the jail cells.

 At the casino soon after, Shanessy introduces Jeff to his partner, beautiful Lou Carter, but Jeff spurns Lou's advances and returns the money to Shanessy.
 Shanessy, who remains friendly even after Ace threatens Jeff and is beaten up in return, invites Jeff to his home, hoping that Jeff's lingering feelings for Shanessy's wife Helen will keep him from pursuing his new duties.
 Later, Jeff meets with Graham, Pierce and Logan, and then, armed with their promise of complete authority, visits the railroad work site, where the men are drinking, gambling and sleeping.
 After Jeff knocks out the brawny foreman, the other men back away, allowing him to shut down the makeshift saloon.
 The next day, however, when Jeff posts notices that all the men have been fired and construction suspended, both the workers and the town merchants complain bitterly.